apric0ts/orbit-sim/README.md

 # orbit-sim
-Simulates the physics of a multi-body celestial system
+Simulates the physics of a two-body celestial system

-The simulator supports:
+The simulator supports two body systems such as:
 - binary star system
 - single star system (with orbiting planet)